muhannadnouri/CPSC581/content/about.md

 +++

 ---------------------------

-Born and raised in the Kingdom of Saudi Arabia, Muhannad is an undergraduate student at the University of Calgary pursuing a Bachelor of Science in Computer Science with a Concentration in Software Engineering.
-In his spare time, Muhannad enjoys going to the mountains, reading, and finding new ways to automate more things in his house.
+I'm an undergraduate student at the University of Calgary pursuing a Bachelor of Science in Computer Science with a Concentration in Software Engineering.
+In my spare time, I enjoy going to the mountains, reading, and finding new ways to automate more things in my house.

 ---------------------------